sneakers-the-rat/sphinx-sass/README.md

 - `compile_options`:
   Options passed to the `compile` function from [`libsass`](https://github.com/sass/libsass-python).
-  Note that source map options are currently ignored.
+  Note that the `source_map_filename` option is
+  ignored: if source maps are required they always be embedded.
 - `variables`:
   A dictionary which will be converted into SASS variables and inserted before the contents of the file specified